AshtonBro/L-system/README.md

 </p>

 ## Run
-Copy repository and run server.
+Copy this repository and run server.